Cyber incident – Canvas Learning Management System

 Canvas is used by DECYP to deliver, manage and track learning for staff and students in schools and some of its business units.

-Investigations commenced immediately and are ongoing.
-At this stage, while DECYP has been identified as being impacted by the cyber security incident, the specific impact of the incident is subject to further investigation by Instructure.
+While DECYP has been identified as an impacted organisation, the extent of the impact is subject to further investigation by Instructure.

-While the investigation is ongoing, at this time, there is no evidence that passwords, dates of birth, or financial information have been accessed.
-Instructure has advised that names, email addresses and school locations for staff and students since 2020 may be implicated in this incident.
+DECYP has been advised at this time that names, email addresses and school locations for staff and students may be implicated in this incident.

 Next steps and further information

-• DECYP is continuing to work closely with Canvas’ provider, Instructure, as well as the Chief Information and Cyber Security Officers from other Australian jurisdictions to quickly understand the extent of the incident and minimise its impact
+• DECYP is continuing to work closely with Instructure, as well as the Chief Information and Cyber Security Officers from other Australian jurisdictions to understand the extent of the incident and minimise its impact

 Please be vigilant and stay alert for any suspicious activity or attempted scams.